Now Accepting Out-of-State Applicants

 The Illinois Mathematics and Science Academy offers a uniquely challenging and advanced education for students talented in mathematics and science.
 Although the Admissions Process is highly competitive, there are no minimum scores required to apply.
 Those students who present the strongest combination of academic achievement, passion for STEM, and the ability to thrive in a residential school are invited to attend.

-In order to determine this, IMSA utilizes a holistic selection process that incorporates classroom performance, participation in extracurricular activities, and leadership history with more traditional indicators of talent such as test scores (SAT Test) and grades.
-For this reason, students with the highest test scores may not necessarily emerge as the strongest applicants.
+In order to determine this, IMSA utilizes a holistic selection process that incorporates classroom performance, participation in extracurricular activities, and leadership history with more traditional indicators of talent such as test scores (SAT Test) and grades. .
 Geographic and demographic variables are also considered to promote a diverse student population and enhance the learning of all students.

 You can find more information about our Out-of-State Admissions Process in the official Out-of-State Admissions Policy for more information.